Disney Dinners: The Little Mermaid

 Disney Dinners The Little Mermaid | Recipes Food Party Ideas

-I originally really struggled with the menu for The Little Mermaid because you have to serve seafood but you can’t serve seafood!
+I struggled with the menu for The Little Mermaid because you have to serve seafood but also you can’t serve seafood!
 I mean, I love crab and all kinds of fish but I wasn’t about to serve a beloved Little Mermaid character to my guests, even if they do eat crab for dinner in the movie!
-It finally hit me that mussels and clams would be perfect for the theme and who doesn’t love a great seafood pasta dish?
+It finally hit me that mussels and clams would be perfect for the theme.

 Mermaid Cheesecake